rust-lang/book/src/ch19-02-refutability.md

-If we have a refutable pattern where an irrefutable pattern is needed, we can fix it by changing the code that uses the pattern: instead of using `let`, we can use `if let`.
-Then if the pattern doesn’t match, the code will just skip the code in the curly brackets, giving it a way to continue validly.
+If we have a refutable pattern where an irrefutable pattern is needed, we can fix it by changing the code that uses the pattern: instead of using `let`, we can use `let else`.
+Then, if the pattern doesn’t match, the code will just skip the code in the curly brackets, giving it a way to continue validly.
 Listing 19-9 shows how to fix the code in Listing 19-8.